 2. Secure Trees

 Trees are one of the biggest causes of home damage when extreme weather occurs.
 Their size, their weight, and their vulnerability to the wind-water combo make them dangerous and even deadly during hurricane season.
 If you have new trees in your yard that are still staked, be sure to secure the stake deep in the ground to keep it from being badly blown.
 If you’ve taken a stake out in the last couple of years, consider re-staking for a better hold.

 Don’t set yourself up for more potential damage by ignoring clear threats.
 Dead branches that are hanging on by a thread need to go before the wind gets to them.
 Also, strongly consider cutting branches that extend over your roof or come close.
 If you notice a tree in your yard has rotted at the base, consider clearing this out as well.
 Trees that have considerable rot near the roots are weaker and more vulnerable to being uprooted during a hurricane.

 Emergency Tree Removal

-In the unfortunate event that a hurricane does to damage to your home or other property, Blackhawk Tree will be there to help.
+In the unfortunate event that a hurricane does do damage to your home or other property, Blackhawk Tree will be there to help.
 Trees often cause significant damage in extreme weather situations even after taking safety precautions, uprooting due to water and high winds, and landing on your home, your car, or other property.
 If this happens, ensure the area is safe first.
-Then, contact your homeowners insurance provider to discuss what needs to be done.
+Then, contact your homeowner’s insurance provider to discuss what needs to be done.
 Having photos of the initial damage is a good idea as well.
 Lastly, call the Blackhawk team to remove any fallen trees so your local roof repair professionals can begin the necessary repairs.

 These situations are never easy, but with preparedness, you can prevent a bad situation from being worse.
 When damage occurs, we’ll be here to help so you can get back to your life sooner and easier.